Panetta History, Family Crest & Coats of Arms

 - Antonino Panetta, aged 24, who landed in America from Riziconi, Italy, in 1911

-- Amelia Panetta, aged 26, who emigrated to the United States from Rodi, Italy, in 1911
+- Amelia Panetta, aged 26, who immigrated to the United States from Rodi, Italy, in 1911

-- Antonio Panetta, aged 16, who emigrated to the United States from Bruzzano, Italy, in 1912
+- Antonio Panetta, aged 16, who immigrated to the United States from Bruzzano, Italy, in 1912

 - Allesandro Panetta, aged 18, who landed in America from Caserta, Italy, in 1920